rjrodger/gubu/README.md

 ```

 In the browser, *Gubu* adds itself directly to the `window` object for
-immediate use, if you directly load this module using a `script`
+immediate use (if you directly load this module using a `script`
-tag.
+tag).
 However you'll probably just want to import *Gubu* in the usual
-way and let your package builder look after things.
+way into your own source code and let your package builder look after
+things.

-The `Gubu` function has arguments:
+The `Gubu` function has two arguments:
 * `shape` (optional): any valid shape definition (`'abc'`, `String`, `{ x: 123 }`, etc.).
 * `options` (optional): an options object.